ieeh-tu-dresden/powerfactory-tools/README.md

 Please find below some important general remarks and assumptions to consider for the application:

-+ The grid export follows the rules of usage recommended by [psdm](https://github.com/ieeh-tu-dresden/power-system-data-model/blob/main/README.md):
++ The grid export follows the rules of usage recommended by [psdm](https://github.com/ieeh-tu-dresden/power-system-data-model#-general-remarks):
   + The passive sign convention should be used for all types of loads (consumer as well as producer).
   + The `Rated Power` is always defined positive (absolute value).
 + By default, all assests of all active grids within the selected PowerFactory project are to be exported, see [example readme](./examples/README.md).
++ Export of `loads`:
+  + Be aware that the reference voltage of the load model must not match the nominal voltage of the terminal the load is connected to.
 + Export of `transformer`:
   + Impedances of all winding objects are referred to the high voltage side of the transformer.
   + Zero sequence impedances are exported without considering the vector group, resulting zero sequence must be calculated separately by the user afterwards.